LaithODU/CS410-Team-1/HOME.md

 * Consumers are unaware of the amount of food wasted due to poor tracking.

 # Solution
-<p>FreshTrack offers a food inventory tracker that allows consumers to make cost-effective choices and reduces food waste through enhanced tracking and recommendations.</p>
+FreshTrack offers a food inventory tracker that allows consumers to make cost-effective choices and reduces food waste through enhanced tracking and recommendations.

 # Solution Characteristics
 * Provides a single, intuitive to log all groceries purchased via a receipt scan.